Twitter Engagement Tips: A Toolkit for Beginners

 - Retweet when you find something interesting in your feed.

 - Respond when someone retweets something you shared or when they mention you.

 - Consider participating in Twitter chats.

 - Nurture relationships.
-Carefully consider accounts with a huge numbers of followers who don’t follow many back.
+Carefully consider accounts with a lot of followers who don’t follow many people back.
 A reciprocal relationship may require a courtship.
 Try replying to one of their tweets or retweeting them occasionally, but be patient.
 It can take time.

 - Maintain a compelling profile.
-People view it when deciding whether to follow you.
-If it gets messy with a lot of conversation, you can temporarily “pin” a tweet to the top of your profile so that new visitors get a better idea of the things you share.
+People view your profile when deciding whether to follow you.
+If it gets messy with a lot of conversation, you can temporarily “pin” a tweet to the top of your profile so new visitors get a better idea of the things you share.

 Determining what to tweet:

 - Post links to interesting blog posts and news articles for your industry.
-This is a great way to promote others while also showing that you are current.
+This is a great way to promote others while also showing that you’re current.
 But, be sure to read the information first.